ChrisDill/ChrisDill.github.io/index.md

 ---

 ### **Hi there!**
-I enjoy making software and games and also experimenting with new ideas and technology.
-This website is my personal portfolio and my blog where I post about my work and ideas.
+I am a Software developer interested in game development and design.
+I am currently collaborating on a game, contributing to open source and trying out new ideas.

-Currently I am collaboratively working on a game and contributing to a few open source projects.
-You can contact me through email if you want to get in touch.
+Feel free to contact me through email if you want to get in touch.
 Feedback is appreciated.

 ### **Posts**
 <ul>